 Units with modes Online timetabled and Online flexible are available for any student to self-enrol and study online.

 Click on an offering mode for more details.

 This unit involves Work Integrated Learning (e.g., industry placements) in a Clinical Exercise Physiology or Applied Human Performance Science professional setting.
 This is completed under the supervision of an academic staff member or designate, who also holds the required industry certification and experience.
 Students will undertake WIL with industry based hosts, and based on their individual course plans.
 WIL will require face-to-face attendance with placements varying in length and weekly commitment.

 Students undertake this unit as part of the Master of Clinical Exercise Physiology or Master of Applied Human Performance Science in order to meet accreditation requirements , and ensure industry experience and competence.

 - 6 points

-Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 2 UWA (Perth) and/or practicum placement Face to face
+Availability Location Mode Semester 2 UWA (Perth) and/or practicum placement Face to face

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the clinical competency assessment and case presentation, client management report, and objective structured clinical examination (OSCE) components of the unit, as specified in the unit outline, for the competency to practice and professional communication assessment components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the competency to practice and professional communication assessment components.

 - Unit Coordinator(s)